axieax/dotconfig/nvim/docs.md

 ## TODO

+- replace Octo with gh.nvim, orgmode with neorg, neo-tree with litee
 - configure ts context to be similar to intellij (names enough, maybe params)
 - `nvim_set_hl` instead of `vim.cmd("highlight ...")`?
 - Change LuaSnipEdit binding - don't like capital S (`\\<Tab>`?)